Global-Ecosystems-Atlas/metadata/README.md

-# Global Ecosystems Atlas Style Guides
+# Global Ecosystems Atlas Metadata

 This folder houses a range of metadata relevant to compiling and presenting the Global Ecosystems Atlas, including: